- Your State

 Find out more about public schools in your state here: Minnesota’s Department of Education.

 You can also consider charter schools.
-Minnesota has about 164 charter schools serving 57,000 children.
+In Minnesota, there are about 168 charter schools serving 63,000 children..
 Like traditional public schools, charter schools are public, free, and usually have no requirements for entry.
 What distinguishes charter schools is that they have extra freedom to innovate with learning methods and are accountable to authorizing bodies for results.

 Each school has a charter which explains the school’s purpose and what specific community need it serves.
 For example, that could be providing a Spanish immersion program or offering a rigorous STEAM curriculum.
 If there are more families seeking admittance to a charter school than there are seats, a lottery system (like drawing random names out of a hat!) is usually used to determine admittance.